 Yes, to the degree that such a system is ever possible.
 The Turkish government subsidizes healthcare through taxes, which covers all of the circumstances and treatments mentioned above.
 If you have a job and are a resident, your employer may even cover your insurance premiums.
 Your insurance premiums will be assessed on a means-tested basis if you’re not working.

-If your income is less than one-third of the gross minimum wage in Turkey, when divided by the number of individuals in your family, the government will pay your insurance premiums.
+If your income is less than one-third of the gross minimum wage in Turkey, the government will pay your insurance premiums when divided by the number of individuals in your family.
 You’ll pay a sliding scale of premiums if your income is higher.
-In Turkey, children can use the public healthcare system for free and continue to do so when they reach 18.
+In Turkey, children can use the public healthcare system for free and continue to do so until they reach 18.

-There are still a few out-of-pocket costs and you’ll have to pay a portion of the cost of prescription medications and outpatient treatments, for example, but taxes account for the vast majority of healthcare spending in Turkey.
-According to the Turkish Statistical Institute (TSI), the government funds 77.5 percent of health spending, with the balance covered by the public, either via private insurance or out-of-pocket costs.
+There are still a few out-of-pocket costs, and you’ll have to pay a portion of the cost of prescription medications and outpatient treatments, for example, but taxes account for the vast majority of healthcare spending in Turkey.
+According to the Turkish Statistical Institute (TSI), the government funds 77.5 percent of healthcare spending, with the balance covered by the public, either via private insurance or out-of-pocket costs.

 Medical Emergencies in Turkey

-Of course, this may vary depending on the sort of emergency; nevertheless, in the event of a serious emergency or accident, always contact an ambulance.
-If you are staying at a resort or a hotel, simply speak with the receptionist, or if you are unable to do so, phone for assistance.
-In other cases, call out for help, someone will, without a doubt, call an ambulance.
+Of course, this may vary depending on the sort of emergency; nevertheless, always contact an ambulance in the event of a serious emergency or accident.
+If you are staying at a resort or a hotel, speak with the receptionist, or if you are unable to do so, phone for assistance.
+In other cases, call out for help, someone will call an ambulance for you.

 The ambulance will take you to the nearest state hospital’s accident and emergency department.
 You will be seen right away, and there will be no charge for attending to an emergency.
 It will make no difference that you aren’t a Turkish citizen; you will be treated equally.

 There will, of course, be costs if you attend a private hospital in Turkey.
-Fees will be less than half of what they are in private hospitals in the UK and most of the Eurozone.
-In comparison to Brazil, Russia, and India (all members of the BRICS), Turkey’s private healthcare expenses are still lower.
+Fees will be less than half of what they are in private hospitals in the United Kingdom and most of the Eurozone.
+Compared to; Brazil, Russia, and India (all members of the BRICS), Turkey’s private healthcare expenses are still lower.

 Remember: Turkish Pharmacies Are a Great Source of Medical, if in Need